Introduction to Online Control: The Need for a New Theory

 \end{definition}

 Henceforth, if $T,\Pi$ and $\mA$ are clear from the context, we drop these symbols when defining $\regret$.

-At this point the reader may wonder why we should compare to a reference class, as opposed to all possible policies.
-There are two main answers to this question: \begin{enumerate} \item First, the best policy in hindsight may be very complicated to describe and reason about.
-This argument was made by the mathematician Tyrell Rockafellar, see the bibliographic section for more details. \item Secondly, it can be shown that it is impossible, in general, to obtain sublinear regret vs. the best policy in hindsight.
-Rather, a different performance metric called competitive ratio can be analyzed, as we do later in the book. \end{enumerate}
+At this point, the reader may wonder why we should compare to a reference class, as opposed to all possible policies.
+There are two main answers to this question: \begin{enumerate} \item First, the best policy in hindsight out of all possible policies may be very complicated to describe and to reason about.
+This argument was made by the mathematician Tyrell Rockafellar; see the bibliographic section for more details. \item Secondly, it can be shown that it is impossible, in general, to obtain sublinear regret versus the best policy in hindsight.
+Rather, a different performance metric called {\it competitive ratio} can be analyzed, as we discuss later in the book. \end{enumerate}

-The non-stochastic control problem can now be stated as finding an efficient algorithm that minimizes the worst-case regret vs. meaningful policies classes that we examine henceforth.
+The non-stochastic control problem can now be stated as finding an efficient algorithm that minimizes the worst-case regret vs. meaningful policy classes that we examine henceforth.
 It is important to mention that {\it the algorithm does not have to belong to the comparator set of policies!} Indeed, in the most powerful results, we will see that the algorithm will learn and operate over a policy class that is strictly larger than the comparator class.